codedance/silken/README.md

 technologies such as ajax, push state, and pjax make the re-use of the same template on both the client and the server very attractive.
-Templates defined in a file with a ```*.js.soy``` extension (as apposed to just ```*.soy```) are published as compiled JavaScript so they can included JavaScript resources on a page.
-The URL to request JavaScript templates for a given namespace is:
+Templates defined in a file with a ```*.js.soy``` extension (as apposed to just ```*.soy```) are published as compiled JavaScript so they can included/consumed as a JavaScript resources on the client.
+The URL to request the compiled templates (templates in ```*.js.soy``` files)  for a given namespace is:

     /soy/js/[serial]/[locale]/[namespace].js